Obama puts fresh pressure on Republicans to avert spending cuts

 With Congress off this week, it seems unlikely that a compromise will be reached by the March 1 deadline.

-Unless there is a deal, about $85 billion in across-the-board spending cuts kick in at the beginning of March and continue through September 30 as part of a decade-long $1.2 trillion budget savings plan.
+Unless there is a deal, about $85 billion (55 billion pounds) in across-the-board spending cuts kick in at the beginning of March and continue through September 30 as part of a decade-long $1.2 trillion budget savings plan.

 Private sector companies that have government contracts are expected to begin issuing more layoff notices as the deadline draws near, administration officials said.